0xcabrex/Rexbot/README.md

 - `NASA_API_TOKEN.0` - For the Nasa Api [key](https://api.nasa.gov/ "Get your api key here"), the `apod` command requires it.
 - `mongodbclient.0` - A file that contains the url to connect to your [MongoDB](https://mongodb.com "MongoDB") cluster.

-NOTE: The fles are CASE SENSITIVE, please make sure the files are named exactly as given above and put them in the same folder as the
+NOTE: The files are CASE SENSITIVE, please make sure the files are named exactly as given above and put them in the same folder as the
 `bot.py` file, i.e. in the `Rexbot/` deirectory.
+You can also replace **ONLY** the `token.0` and `mongodbclient.0` with environment variables, but as `REXBOT_TOKEN` and `DATABASE_CLIENT_URL` respectively.

 ## Running the bot